pavan-98/ghome/README.md

 #### Use Blynk App & IFTTT Configuration to Set up Blynk Server and set it up for Google Home Commands to Control Devices.

+#### A Youtube Video containing all the Configurations and Set up will be Uploaded Soon.